-CAT-AID, Johnson Matthey’s INTERCATTM catalyst enhancement additive, is designed to overcome many of the shortcomings related to deactivation of base catalyst from metal contaminants such as vanadium, nickel, iron, calcium, sodium, and potassium.
+CAT-AIDTM, Johnson Matthey’s INTERCATTM catalyst enhancement FCC additive, is designed to overcome many of the shortcomings related to deactivation of base catalyst from metal contaminants such as vanadium, nickel, iron, calcium, sodium, and potassium.

 Vanadium and iron poisoning can have an especially devastating effect on FCC catalyst performance.
 Vanadium attacks the Y-zeolite in the base catalyst causing permanent destruction and consequent loss in activity and coke selectivity.
 Whereas iron, at added levels from just +0.3 wt%, forms a glassy/nodular shell on the catalyst surface which seals off the catalyst interior prohibiting hydrocarbon diffusion into and out of the catalyst particle.
 CAT-AID traps vanadium and iron (and other feed contaminants) thereby protecting the base catalyst from their detrimental effects.
 In addition, these contaminant metals promote undesired dehydrogenation reactions which when left uncontrolled increase the hydrogen yield and delta coke.
 CAT-AID traps and passivates vanadium and iron thereby decreasing the hydrogen (relieving wet gas compressor constraints) and delta coke (lowering the regenerator temperature and increased catalyst circulation).